BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 {{< details "# Les oeuvres qui m'inspirent" >}}

+*People at Night* -- Rainer Maria Rilke

+>Nights were not made for the crowds, and they sever
+>You from your neighbor, so you shall never
+>Seek him, defiantly, at night.
+>But if you make your dark house light,
+>To look on strangers in your room,
+>You must reflect&mdash;on whom.
+>
+>False lights that on men's faces play
+>Distort them gruesomely.
+>You look upon a disarray,
+>A world that seems to reel and sway,
+>A waving, glittering sea.
+>On their foreheads gleams a yellow shine
+>Where thoughts are chased away.
+>Their glances flicker mad from wine,
+>And to the words they say
+>Strange heavy gestures make reply,
+>That struggle in the buzzing room;
+>And they say always, "I" and "I";
+>And mean&mdash;they know not whom.

 *On First Looking into Chapman's Homer* -- John Keats

 >Much have I travell'd in the realms of gold,